MatusOllah/kagei/README.md

 ## Usage

-To lookup a user run:
+To test a Kage shader run:

 ```shell
 kagei path/to/shader.kage